Adderall may seem like a harmless pill, but the amphetamine salt comes with short- and long-term side effects.

 If you or your loved one is abusing Adderall, they may be experiencing:

-Adderall abuse becomes Adderall addiction when the abuser is physically or psychologically dependent on Adderall.
-It may be easiest to tell if you are addicted to Adderall by looking for signs of withdrawal.
+Misuse becomes an addiction when the abuser is physically or psychologically dependent on Adderall.
+It may be easiest to tell if you or a loved one is addicted to Adderall by looking for signs of withdrawal.

 - Increased focus and concentration